Start Your Dream Home Search with Our Countdown of Popular Home Plans

 Browse Other Popular Home Designs & Find One That’s Right for You

-Open floor plans and master suites on the main floor are still very popular this year and make sense for many homeowners.
-Natural light is an important feature in any home, thus making large windows and well-placed windows a design element home buyers want.
-Floor-to-ceiling glass sliding doors, such as those featured in the Modern Home Plan above, are on 2019’s hot list for a chic look, bringing in more natural light and opening indoor spaces to outdoor living areas.
+Open floor plans and master suites on the main floor were still top features in 2020.
+Natural light is an essential feature in any home, making large windows and well-placed windows both design elements buyers want.
+Floor-to-ceiling glass sliding doors, such as those featured in the Mid-Century home plan above, are a trendy option, bringing in more natural light and opening indoor spaces to outdoor living areas.

 The style of your future home can be very specific or a blend of multiple aesthetics.
-Special features such as the addition of technology or eco-friendly enhancements are options to consider.
-You may already know the approximate number of bedrooms you need and the ideal number of bathrooms you want, but looking at house plans can help you further identify your needs and wants – and what's available to best accommodate your lifestyle best.
+Special features and customizations such as the addition of technology or eco-friendly enhancements are options to consider.
+You may already know the approximate number of bedrooms you need and the ideal number of bathrooms you want, but looking at house plans can help you further identify your needs and wants – and what's available to accommodate your lifestyle best.
 Please continue your search for a home in 2021 using our advanced house plan finder.